Britain's young royals mark World Mental Health day at London Eye

-LONDON Britain's Prince William, his wife Kate and brother Harry took a ride on the giant London Eye ferris wheel on Monday as they helped mark World Mental Health Day.
+LONDON (Reuters) - Britain's Prince William, his wife Kate and brother Harry took a ride on the giant London Eye ferris wheel on Monday as they helped mark World Mental Health Day.

 The young royals rode in a capsule with guests who previously experienced mental health problems.
 The three royals front the Heads Together campaign, launched this year to help improve the help available for sufferers.